ethanp/crypto_trader/README.md

 a similar model to M1 finance.
 I assemble an idealized portfolio, and the app takes my money and does its best to resemble that portfolio (aka passive rebalancing).

+## MVP

+* Click a button to use funds from checking account to purchase ETH

+## Future work

+* Create "idealized" portfolio
+* Utilize incoming funds to move towards the idealized portfolio
+* Portfolio performance analysis